 2. Cut Characters

 Most real life events include many characters.
 Families are large.
-Companies employee hundreds of people.
+Companies employ hundreds of people.
 Villages and cities house thousands or millions.

 But stories—good stories, at least—usually contain just a small handful characters.
 It’s difficult to do service to large numbers of characters (unless you’re Stephen King or you’re writing something 100,000 words or longer).